panchania83/nova-google-analytics/README.md

 {
     return [
         // ...
-        new \Tightenco\NovaGoogleAnalytics\PageViewsMetric,
+        new \Panchania83\NovaGoogleAnalytics\PageViewsMetric,
-        new \Tightenco\NovaGoogleAnalytics\VisitorsMetric,
+        new \Panchania83\NovaGoogleAnalytics\VisitorsMetric,
-        new \Tightenco\NovaGoogleAnalytics\MostVisitedPagesCard,
+        new \Panchania83\NovaGoogleAnalytics\MostVisitedPagesCard,
-        new \Tightenco\NovaGoogleAnalytics\ReferrersList,
+        new \Panchania83\NovaGoogleAnalytics\ReferrersList,
-        new \Tightenco\NovaGoogleAnalytics\OneDayActiveUsersMetric,
+        new \Panchania83\NovaGoogleAnalytics\OneDayActiveUsersMetric,
-        new \Tightenco\NovaGoogleAnalytics\SevenDayActiveUsersMetric,
+        new \Panchania83\NovaGoogleAnalytics\SevenDayActiveUsersMetric,
-        new \Tightenco\NovaGoogleAnalytics\FourteenDayActiveUsersMetric,
+        new \Panchania83\NovaGoogleAnalytics\FourteenDayActiveUsersMetric,
-        new \Tightenco\NovaGoogleAnalytics\TwentyEightDayActiveUsersMetric,
+        new \Panchania83\NovaGoogleAnalytics\TwentyEightDayActiveUsersMetric,
-        new \Tightenco\NovaGoogleAnalytics\SessionsMetric,
+        new \Panchania83\NovaGoogleAnalytics\SessionsMetric,
-        new \Tightenco\NovaGoogleAnalytics\SessionDurationMetric,
+        new \Panchania83\NovaGoogleAnalytics\SessionDurationMetric,
-        new \Tightenco\NovaGoogleAnalytics\SessionsByDeviceMetric,
+        new \Panchania83\NovaGoogleAnalytics\SessionsByDeviceMetric,
-        new \Tightenco\NovaGoogleAnalytics\SessionsByCountryMetric,
+        new \Panchania83\NovaGoogleAnalytics\SessionsByCountryMetric,
     ];
 }
 ```